ValenciaModifcations/VN_Fuel/README.md

 ## Contact

-Please open an issue or dm me (overseershawn) directly on discord.
+Please open an issue on github or join here: https://discord.gg/6UMwBG4q for support.

 ## Disclaimer